 Consider installing a small trellis or tuteur to support a flowering vine.
 Thunbergia and firecracker vines will stay in bounds.
 If you get permission to attach a trellis to a wall, set it at least 1 inch away from the wall to discourage rot and mildew problems.

 Watering is usually the number one challenge for balcony gardeners.
 The possibility of unexpected muddy showers won’t thrill your neighbor beneath you.
 A drip irrigation system is the best way to give potted plants only what they need, without much more than some condensation beneath the container.
-You will need a gravity fed irrigation system with a reservoir of at least five gallons.
+You will need a gravity-fed irrigation system with a reservoir of at least five gallons.
 Other balcony-watering ideas include using capillary mats or drip caps that attach to your recycled two-liter plastic bottles.

 The small space of a balcony garden makes pest control methods that are usually laborious seem feasible.
 Handpicking is a viable way to control any insect large enough to be handpicked!
 Put on your gloves, and drop all offending beetles, caterpillars, and slugs into a bucket of soapy water.
 Nip pests in the bud early, as infestations blossom quickly in such a small area.

 As you prune and groom your balcony garden, think about buying a kitchen composter so you can turn clippings and veggie scraps into black gold for your plants.
 Bokashi models promise quick results with no smell.

-When winter arrives, balcony gardeners must make a decision about how or whether to save plants.
+When winter arrives, balcony gardeners must decide how or whether to save plants.
 For gardeners who chose to use annuals, it’s fun to start with fresh specimens each year.
 If some of the flowers are expensive exotics, you might be able to overwinter them in a sunny window.
 Hardy perennials might survive the winter in their containers; large containers with excellent drainage are the key to success here.
 Finally, you can take cuttings or divisions of large perennials to overwinter indoors.
 This challenge is part of the fun of balcony gardening.